stinejlee/Image-Processor/README.txt

     - This is implemented by the FeatureImpl class, which takes in a model and a GUI view and manages the interactions between them.
     - These were added because the old controller would not work with our new GUI.
-- The ImageProcessingGUIView interface represents the GUI view of the image processing program, and it extends the ImageProcessingView interface.
+- The ImageProcessingGUIViewTest interface represents the GUI view of the image processing program, and it extends the ImageProcessingView interface.
     - This is implemented by the ImageProcessingGUIViewImpl class, which uses Java Swing to display an interactive GUI that displays an image and all the features of the image processor.